lucthienphong1120/Overthewire-CTF/README.md

 ```bash
 ssh bandit<level>@localhost
 ```
-to connect to next level
+to connect to next level (if you already in the game)

 ## Notes for game